mollaabbasi/Dorsa/README.md

 # About
 One of the important resources in NLP tasks is treebank.
 Dependency and constituency are two famous treebank structures.
-Both dependency and constituency parsers are used in many tasks of NLP/ NLP tasks.
-The Dorsa constituency Persian treebank has developed by converting from a dependency treebank into constituency one and correct by annotators.
+Both dependency and constituency parsers are used in many tasks of NLP.
+The Dorsa is a Persian constituency treebank that is developed by converting from a dependency treebank into constituency one and correct by annotators.